NikosRig/event-dispatcher/README.md

 ```

 ### Event dispatchers
 Event dispatchers are a service objects implementing EventDispatcher.
-They are responsible for retrieving event listeners from a listener providers for the  dispatched event, and invoking each event listener with that Event.
+They are responsible for retrieving event listeners from listener providers for the  dispatched event, and invoking each event listener with that Event.

 #### SyncEventDispatcher example